mosche/blogposts/beamnative/README.md

 If attempting to run a native image compiled using the generated configuration, we'll immediately notice that the agent did not capture all required combinations of interfaces used for `PipelineOptions`, and order matters.

-Unfortunately the number of interfaces is far to large to naively generate all possible permutations.
+Unfortunately the number of interfaces is far too large to naively generate all possible permutations.
 Instead we have to make sure we create dynamic proxies from a stable, deterministic order of interfaces.

 This requires a small change to Beam's `PipelineOptionsFactory` to sort the interfaces before dynamic proxies are